Elaine Saunders (scientist): Early life and career

 Saunders' career is based on helping relieve the burden of people who have hearing loss.
 She co-founded the hearing aid company, Blamey Saunders Hears, with Professor Peter Blamey.
 She currently works at Swinburne University and the Bionics Institute.
 She has described how she was inspired to work in hearing as her father was deaf."
 I was inspired to do that as a missionary entrepreneur kind of thing because my dad was deaf and I saw how he just wanted good hearing aids.
 The technology just wasn’t good enough.
 That got me working with deaf kids as a volunteer.
 I thought the problem there was even worse.
 I didn’t really know how you could address the problem, but I was really interested to work in the field.
 Then, when I think about it all the jobs that I’ve had since my first career jobs, I was always the first appointee, so I was always quite entrepreneurial in them."

 Saunders is the head of an audiology clinic team who work in audiology and research on hearing aids.
 The team has launched an online hearing test that conducts analysis of hearing for speech sounds.

 Saunders also was a co-founder and CEO of the company "Dynamic Hearing", (which later became Cirrus Logic), which focused on supplying digital signal processing for ultra-low power chips as part of products which include Bluetooth headsets and hearing aids.

 Education

-Saunders obtained a BSc (Hon) in Chemical Physics from the University of Manchester, U.K. She then obtained a master's degree in Clinical Audiology, also at the University of Manchester and then a PhD in Biomedical Engineering from the University of Southampton.
+Saunders obtained a BSc (Hon) in chemical physics from the University of Manchester, England.
+She then obtained a master's degree in clinical audiology, also at the University of Manchester, and then a PhD in biomedical engineering from the University of Southampton.
 She worked within England, with positions as a clinical audiologist and lecturer in audiology.
 She then moved back to Australia in 1984 and subsequently worked as a clinical and research audiologist.